Coding-Charm/.github/README.md

 You can either add any of your projects (it can be as simple as a newbie one made with html or an advanced project as well).
 You can also add some more specifications in readme.md file or make changes into it.

-If the contribution is worthy and accurate, you can be added as a coonrtibutor into the organization as well.
+If the contribution is worthy and accurate, you can be added as a conrtibutor into the organization as well.